“An individual behavioral analysis is performed on each dog.”

 Motivational Only Training

 The far other side of the spectrum is motivational only training, also known as “purely positive” or “force free” training.
 For some people and some dogs, this can work.
 It is absolutely possible to train almost any behavior using force free methods.
 You can also counter condition bad behaviors into good behavior with lots of repetitions, consistent rewards, and patience.
+If done well, motivational training also has a huge benefit of teaching dogs to offer behaviors.
+This give you the opportunity to reward good behaviors your dog offers without ever giving a command!

 EXAMPLE: a dog is taught to walk next to the handler by being rewarded many many times with treats in that position, making that position very positive and valuable to the dog.
 The dog starts to stay in the position much more in the anticipation of more great treats.